 Onguma The Fort, Onguma Game Reserve

 Etosha Pan: Namibia’s wildlife wonderland and one of Southern Africa’s most astonishing natural areas.
-Not only is Etosha scenically magnificent and entirely breath-taking, it is home to the mystical “white” elephants, critically endangered black rhino, zebra, ostrich, giraffe, springbok, lion, brown hyena, and so many other phenomenal species.
+Not only is Etosha scenically magnificent and entirely breath-taking, but it is also home to the mystical “white” elephants, critically endangered black rhino, zebra, ostrich, giraffe, springbok, lion, brown hyena, and so many other phenomenal species.
 The best part is you have the chance to see them ALL around one waterhole.
 Etosha National Park’s famous waterhole gatherings are celebrated through famed photography and David Attenborough documentaries.

 What else?
 Etosha Pan.
 This enormous expanse of crystallised salt stretches to the horizon and beyond, appearing somewhat like the surface of the moon.
 Overlooking this otherworldly scene is Onguma The Fort, one of our safari expert’s top safari accommodations in the country.
 The unique, raw enormity of this fort-shaped building is stark and surprisingly beautiful, and the level of luxury is unquestionable.
 This place is all about the view and the feeling secluded in this vast wilderness.